 It’s pretty baffling the number of things Amazon does.
 They get into different verticals and capture that space.
 One of the verticals they’ve gotten into is christened ‘Amazon Home Service’.

-Amazon Home Service is a marketplace for Home Services.
-If you have any issues with the plumbing in your house or you need assembly or anything home related, Amazon Home Services has a list of service professionals who are ready to take up your order.
+Amazon Home Service is a marketplace for Home Services like Handyman, Plumbing, Painting etc. If you have any issues with the plumbing in your house or you need assembly or anything home related, Amazon Home Services has a list of service professionals who are ready to take up your order.